Venezuela

 NECESSARY ACTION:

-Venezuelan authorities must immediately end the systematic repression of all actual or alleged opponents, release all individuals subject to arbitrary detention and enforced disappearances, revoke draft legislation aimed at effectively closing civic space and implement measures to ensure free and fair elections.
-The government should also commit to genuine and comprehensive reform and ensure impartial investigations of all serious violations and abuses, including at the highest level, and implement recommendations issued by the UN human rights system.
+Venezuelan authorities must immediately end the systematic repression and targeted persecution of all actual or alleged opponents, release all individuals subject to arbitrary detention and enforced disappearances and refrain from hate speech and inflammatory rhetoric.
+The government should commit to a political solution to the crisis and ensure genuine and comprehensive reform, as well as impartial investigations of all serious violations and abuses.

 GET INVOLVED